Henry Morton Stanley's first trans-Africa expedition

 Between 1874 and 1877 Henry Morton Stanley traveled Central Africa east to west, exploring Lake Victoria, Lake Tanganyika and the Lualaba and Congo rivers.
 He covered 7000 mi from Zanzibar in the east to Boma at the mouth of the Congo in the west.
-The expedition resolved several open questions concerning the geography of Central Africa, including identifying the source of the Nile, which he proved was not the Lualabab and is in fact the source of the Congo River.
+The expedition resolved several open questions concerning the geography of Central Africa, including identifying the source of the Nile, which he proved was not the Lualaba and is in fact the source of the Congo River.

 Previous African journey

 This was Stanley's second journey in central Africa.
 In 1871–72 he had searched for and successfully found the missionary and explorer David Livingstone.
 In his publications, Stanley described greeting him with the famous words: "Dr. Livingstone, I presume?", but his report in this is disputed.

 Objectives

 Stanley's journey had four principal aims, to: